ASERG-STELA/shu-development-process/modelling-analysis/level4/user-stories.md

-# Modelling Guidelines - Level 4
+# Modelling - Analysis - Level 4

 ## User Stories
 A User Story is an informal, natural language description of one or more features of a software system.
 We write these under the perspective of a potential end user of our system.